 Do “Magic” Mushrooms Have Medicinal Value?

 It was as early as 1960 that various experiments were conducted on the positive effects of shrooms.
 Scientists also studied their potential medicinal value.
 Unfortunately, researchers were never able to reveal their medicinal properties.
 Despite this, shrooms were still regularly utilized in neuroscience to treat various mental diseases.
 Some professionals claim that psilocin can have beneficial effects on a person’s mental health.
 They claim that magic mushrooms can be used to treat depression, anxiety, and even addiction.
-However, this is only when you use the fungi in a controlled setting, otherwise, the environment could cause adverse effects instead.
+However, this is only when people use the fungi in a controlled setting, otherwise, the environment could cause adverse effects instead.